erikvanoosten/metrics-scala/docs/Manual_2x.md

 ```

 A meter requires two additional pieces of information besides the name: the *event type* and the *rate unit*.
-The event type simply describes the type of events which the meter is measuring.
+The event type describes the type of events which the meter is measuring.
 In the above case, the meter is measuring proxied requests, and so its event type is `"requests"`.
 The rate unit is the unit of time denominating the rate.
 In the above case, the meter is measuring the number of requests in each second, because the default rate unit is `SECONDS`.
 When combined, the meter is measuring requests per second.

 To change the *rate unit*, specify the `unit` parameter as follows: